hiphops-io/hiphops-io.github.io/docs/concepts.md

 A change always starts with a pull request, but unlike a pull request its lifespan extends beyond merge.

 Changes in Hiphops are tracked as they are merged through branches, even if the merge method alters the underlying sha.
 They also contain lots of extra data useful for making decisions.
-Size metrics, category, commit signature checks being just some.
+For example, they contain size metrics, categorization, and commit signature checks.

 ## Releases